pszrk/Crypto-Api/README.md

 Installation:

 The api is accessible at https://testaccount0.pythonanywhere.com/api/stats.

-There is also a demo webpage through which you can interact with the API.
+There is also a demo webpage through which you can interact with the API, available at: https://testaccount0.pythonanywhere.com/demo

 API documentation: